Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Adaptive RF chain activation

 \subsection{Problem formulation and basic ideas}

 The global analog combiner $\mF$ can be expressed as

-and the following facts are noted: \begin{itemize} \item Based on Theorem \ref{theorem_rate_C}, the total achievable rate can be expressed as a sum of sub-rates $\{R_1,\ldots,R_L\}$ corresponding to APs $\{1,\ldots,L\}$.
+and the following facts are noted: \begin{itemize} \item Based on Theorem \ref{theorem_rate_C}, the total achievable rate {obtained by analog combining} can be expressed as a sum of $\{\bar{\mathcal{R}}^{\mathrm{a}}_1,\ldots,\bar{\mathcal{R}}^{\mathrm{a}}_L\}$ corresponding to APs $\{1,\ldots,L\}$.
 In \cfmimo systems, the APs are distributed in a large area, and their communication channels experience different path losses and shadowing effects.
 Therefore, the contributions of the local analog combiners at different APs to the total achievable rate {are of} different significances.

-\item In a local analog combiner $\mF_l$, combining vectors $\{\vf_{l1}, \ldots, \vf_{lN}\}$ have different contributions to the sub-rate $R_l$ given in \eqref{R_n}.
-Specifically, the contribution of $\vf_{ln}$ is more significant than that of $\vf_{lm}$ if $n < m$ because $n$ and $m$ are the indices of the ordered singular values of {$\mH_l \mQ_{l-1}^{-1} \mH_l^H$ in C-HBF and of $\mH_l$ in SC-HBF}. \end{itemize} As a result, it is likely that a subset of analog combining vectors in $\{\vf_{11}, \ldots, \vf_{LN}\}$ are insignificant and can be removed from the global combiner $\mF$ without causing considerable performance loss.
-We note that at an AP, an analog combining vector represents the effect of $N_r$ phase shifters connected to an RF chain, followed by an ADC.
-Therefore, an insignificant analog combining vector can be removed from signal combining by turning off its corresponding RF chain, ADC, and phase shifters, which results in a reduction in the total power consumption.
+\item In a local analog combiner $\mF_l$, combining vectors $\{\vf_{l1}, \ldots, \vf_{lN}\}$ have different contributions to the sub-rate $\bar{\mathcal{R}}^{\mathrm{a}}_l$ given in \eqref{R_n}.
+Specifically, the contribution of $\vf_{ln}$ is more significant than that of $\vf_{lm}$ if $n < m$ because $n$ and $m$ are the indices of the ordered singular values of {$\hat{\mH}_l \hat{\mQ}_{l-1}^{-1} \hat{\mH}_l^H$ in {SC-HBF} and of $\hat{\mH}_l$ in {D-HBF}}. \end{itemize} As a result, it is likely that a subset of analog combining vectors in $\{\vf_{11}, \ldots, \vf_{LN}\}$ are insignificant and can be removed from the global combiner $\mF$ without causing considerable performance loss.
+We note that at an AP, an analog combining vector represents the effect of $N_r$ PSs connected to an RF chain, followed by an ADC.
+Therefore, an insignificant analog combining vector can be removed from signal combining by turning off its corresponding RF chain, ADC, and PSs, which results in a reduction in the total power consumption.
 Motivated by this, we propose an ARFA scheme that selectively activates RF chains at the APs.
 Let $\vn = \{n_1, \ldots, n_L \}$, where $n_l$ is the number of turned-on RF chains out of $N$ RF chains installed at the $l$th AP, $0 \leq n_l \leq N$.
 We note that for $n_l=0$, all the RF chains at the $l$th AP are turned off, and this AP does not consume any power for signal combining.
+It is also noted that in the uplink training phase of the next coherent time, the deactivated RF chains are reactivated for channel estimation.
 The optimal activation of RF chains at the APs can be performed based on the following remark.

 \begin{remark} Because $\vf_{ln}$ is always more important at the $l$th AP than $\vf_{lm}$ with $n < m$ in terms of achievable rate, the problem of optimal activation of RF chains at an AP is equivalent to finding an optimal number of turned-on RF chains at that AP.
 Specifically, for the $l$th AP, if the ARFA scheme suggests using $n_l^{\star}$ RF chains, then the first $n_l^{\star}$ RF chains corresponding to $\{\vf_{l1}, \ldots, \vf_{ln_l^{\star}}\}$ are selected for analog signal combining, whereas the others are deactivated to save power. \end{remark}